bluerobotics/BlueRobotics_MS5837_Library/README.md

 Arduino library for the MS5837 pressure sensor.
 The MS5837 is a tiny SMT pressures sensor from Measurement Specialties that can measure pressure of up to 30 Bar (300m depth) with resolution of 0.2 mbar.

+This library also supports the MS5837-02BA which has a much smaller measurement range and is better suited for altitude measurement in air.

 # Documentation

 Please see the examples for normal operation.
 Below are the available functions used in the library.